-Hey you!
-The guy looking for the best over ear headphones.
-With the recent purchase of audio adept, JBL by Harman Kardon, we are now getting some hands-on jam sessions with products born form this formidable union.
+Hey, you!
+The guy looking for the best over-ear headphones.
+With the recent purchase of audio adept, JBL by Harman Kardon, we are now getting some hands-on jam sessions with products born from this formidable union.
 First up on the audio chopping block are the JBL Tempo On-Ear headphones.
-Here we have a consumer level set of cans with ambitious aspirations and a performance signature that could make the bigger boys take notice.
+Here we have a consumer-level set of cans with ambitious aspirations and a performance signature that could make the bigger boys take notice.

 Similar to the Marshall Major headphones, the JBL Tempo On-Ear headphones look is non-descript and a bit overly simplistic.
 They come in a single shade offering.
 The cans are all black with a burnt orange JBL logo on either earphone.
 The headphones also feature a fold-flat ear cup design for simple storage.
 This makes travel via the included JBL carrying pouch, quite easy.
 To compare these to a similar set of headphones, take a look at the Able Planet PS400 stereo headphones review.

 The Tempo On-Ear headphones work with any music playback device supporting a standard 3.5mm connector.
 They are lightweight and fit comfortably.
 The padding for the headband is small but cushy.
 When I first donned the Tempo set, they seemed a bit too tight.
 But they quickly loosened to fit the overwhelming girth of my head.
 These are on-ear cans, so they may bite into your ears a bit depending on the fit.
-For me this was a nonissue, as the cushions proved adequate for more than an hour before I felt the need to adjust them.
+For me, this was a nonissue, as the cushions proved adequate for more than an hour before I felt the need to adjust them.
 With that said, for a set of cans that won’t bite into your ears, give our iHome SD63 SounDesign retro headphones review a read.

 Further examining the raw audio quality, I found the bass to be generally impressive.
 Indeed it kicks!
 Drum bass and snare sounds are highly notable.
-Yet overall, bass carries less definition where sound is not as rich as higher end solutions like the V-Moda Crossfade LP2 or the Able Planet PS400.
-Mid range levels are suitable for the price point and thus unsurprisingly lack “awe”.
+Yet overall, the bass carries less definition where sound is not as rich as higher-end solutions like the V-Moda Crossfade LP2 or the Able Planet PS400.
+Mid-range levels are suitable for the price point and thus unsurprisingly lack “awe”.
 Clarity comes in spades.
 Vocals are discernibly crystal.
-But the push for clarity and lackluster mid range performance renders the sound a bit hollow and tinny.
+But the push for clarity and lackluster mid-range performance renders the sound a bit hollow and tinny.

 Not is all lost.
 The JBL Tempo On-Ear headies are actually strong performers for the sub-$80 market.
 Setting fashion trends they are not!
-Unseating some of the more higher end juggernauts we’ve seen of late, they will not!
-Moreover they’re clearly expecting your equalizer settings to pick up the slack and compensate for the tinny mid range sounds.
+Unseating some of the higher-end juggernauts we’ve seen of late, they will not!
+Moreover, they’re clearly expecting your equalizer settings to pick up the slack and compensate for the tinny mid-range sounds.
 But JBL aims for the clouds with an ambitious pair of cans in the Tempo On-ear.
 Sound is clear, bass is suitable and the overall audio across multiple genres and instruments is very good.
-These are a low-cost solution for concise on-the-go music sessions.
+These cans are a low-cost solution for concise on-the-go music sessions.
 You’re not answering calls or mixing DJ-level music production.
-But you can enjoy a workout, soaking up sun on the beach or commuting on public transportation.
+But you can enjoy a workout, soaking up the sun on the beach, or commuting on public transportation.
 Not bad JBL.
 You’ve done Harman proud.

 Bottom Line: I like the Tempo On-Ear headphones from JBL.
 They are simple, albeit overly so.
 But the audio quality is formidable for a sub-$80 set of cans.
 If you’re looking for a low-cost portable placeholder, look no further.